skywalker212/dwmblocks/README.md

 that you can signal to it to update on a relevant event, rather than having it rerun idly.

 For example, the audio module has the update signal 10 by default.
 Thus, running `pkill -RTMIN+10 dwmblocks` will update it.

 You can also run `kill -44 $(pidof dwmblocks)` which will have the same effect, but is faster.
 Just add 34 to your typical signal number.

-My volume module *never* updates on its own, instead I have this command run along side my volume shortcuts in dwm to only update it when relevant.

 Note that if you signal an unexpected signal to dwmblocks, it will probably crash.
 So if you disable a module, remember to also disable any cronjobs or